opensource-projectteam16/Vamap/README.md

 ## Deployment

+[GIF 파일 반드시 준비하자]
 Add additional notes about how to deploy this on a live system

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/opensource-projectteam16/Team16_Development/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/opensource-projectteam16/Vamap/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/opensource-projectteam16/Vamap/blob/master/tags).

 ## Authors